Bar Convent

-The Bar Convent Living Heritage Centre, at Micklegate Bar, York, England, established in 1686, is the oldest surviving Catholic convent in the British Isles.
-The laws of England at this time prohibited the foundation of Catholic convents and as a result of this, the convent was both established and operated in secret.

-While pretending to be widows, the foundation opened the first school for girls in the country in Hammersmith, London, in 1679 and the second here at the Bar Convent.

-Today, the Bar Convent is a popular York destination for tourists and offers bed and breakfast accommodation, meeting rooms, a gift shop, café and museum exhibition about the Convent's history.
+The Bar Convent Living Heritage Centre, at Micklegate Bar in York, England, was established in 1686 and is the oldest surviving Catholic convent in the British Isles.
+The laws of England at the time prohibited the foundation of Catholic convents, and as a result the community was both established and operated in secret.
+While pretending to be widows, the founders opened the first school for girls in the country in Hammersmith, London, in 1679, and the second at the Bar Convent.
+Today, the Bar Convent is a popular destination for visitors to York and offers bed and breakfast accommodation, meeting rooms, a gift shop, café, and a museum exhibition about the convent's history.

 History

 Origin and early years

 After seeing the good work that the sisters were doing in London, Yorkshireman Sir Thomas Gascoigne, a fervent Roman Catholic, approached Mother Frances Bedingfield and declared "we must have a school for our daughters".
 Gascoigne even went as far as providing a gift of £450, part of which purchased a property on the Convent site and a boarding school, and day school, for Catholic girls was set up at the site by the nuns.

 The order was a target for frequent discrimination, leading in 1694 to the incarceration of Mother Frances and her great niece in Ousebridge Gaol.
 They were released shortly after but two years later, in 1696, the house was attacked and severely damaged by an angry mob.
 The engraving of St Michael over the front door is to commemorate this, with a local legend stating that St Michael appeared over the house riding a horse and the mob, terrified, fled the scene.

 The convent later came under attack from Doctor Jaques Sterne, a religious campaigner who ordered the convent be shut down and the children at the school sent home.
 The situation culminated in Mother Hodshon and a colleague being summoned before the Spiritual Court to answer charges of not receiving Anglican holy communion at Holy Trinity Church.
 The case fell apart, largely due to no service being carried out that day and was thrown out.
 Doctor Sterne would go on to become a staunch ally and supporter of the Convent following this incident.

 Mother Bedingfeld was recalled to Germany in 1699 and the original intention was that Mary Portington would succeed her.
 However, a family lawsuit made it politically difficult for Portington to take the post and the role fell instead to Dorothy Bedingfield (née Baston), whose reign coincided with a period of intense poverty and this, combined with her own unpopularity, meant that her 34-year reign was turbulent.